-For all system platforms an update to the current release of the operating system had been performed (see Page 111).
+For all system platforms an update to the current release of the operating system had been performed (see Page 121).

-Figure 18: Ship engine piston Mahle GmbH, Stuttgart, Germany.
+Figure 17: Ship engine piston Mahle GmbH, Stuttgart, Germany.

-What's New in VisPER Version 6
+What's New in VisPER Version 18

-Great effort has been spent in the past years to provide VisPER (i.e. Visual PERMAS) as a dedicated tool to improve pre- and post-processing for special PERMAS functions.
-VisPER Version 6 is released at the same time as PERMAS Version 17.
+VisPER (i.e. Visual PERMAS) is a dedicated tool to provide analysis workflows (see Figs. 18 and 24) and to improve pre- and post-processing for PERMAS.
+VisPER Version 18 is released together with PERMAS 18.
 More information on VisPER can be found from page 39.